-- Remdesivir is the only FDA approved COVID treatment as of 10/26/2020 - Remdesivir shows promise for improved clinical outcomes in one compassionate-use cohort study.
-Study limitations: lack of control group, lack of uniformity of supportive care, small sample size (n=53). - In a preliminary report of a multinational trial of >1000 patients of patients with COVID-19 and pulmonary involvement, remdesivir resulted in faster recovery time. - Preliminary results from randomized control trial (ACTT-1, n = 1063) show 31% faster median recovery (11 vs 15 days) and improved mortality (8% vs 11.6%).
+- Remdesivir shows promise for improved clinical outcomes in one compassionate-use cohort study.
+Study limitations: lack of control group, lack of uniformity of supportive care, small sample size (n=53). - Preliminary results from randomized control trial (ACTT-1, n= 1063) show 31% faster median recovery (11 vs 15 days) and improved mortality (8% vs 11.6%) when compared to placebo.
 Use is recommended in hospitalized patients requiring supplemental oxygen.
-Benefit is most evident in patients who were hypoxic but not yet intubated. - The current dose regimen for remdesivir is an IV loading dose of 200mg on the first day of treatment, followed by IV maintenance doses of 100mg for 4 days.
+Benefit is most evident in patients who were hypoxic but not - The current dose regimen for remdesivir is an IV loading dose of 200mg on the first day of treatment, followed by IV maintenance doses of 100mg for 4 days.
 However, one study found that this would not achieve adequate plasma concentrations.
-It is suggested that a combination of IV and pulmonary delivery regimen may be more effective. - A study comparing the efficacy of 5 days of remdesivir treatment vs. 10 days demonstrated no benefit in a longer treatment duration.
+It is suggested that a combination of IV and pulmonary delivery regimen may be more effective. - A study comparing the efficacy of 5 days of remdesivir treatment vs 10 days demonstrated no benefit in a longer treatment duration.
 Therefore, the current recommended dosing regimen is 5 days. - Adverse events occur more commonly in ventilated patients.
 Most common adverse events: increased hepatic enzymes, diarrhea, rash, renal impairment, hypotension.